-The FreeStyle Libre Flash Glucose Monitoring System is a glucose monitoring device used to detect trends and tracking patterns without the use of finger pricking.
-The reader is currently about \$100.00 and the sensors (which last 2 weeks) a similar price.
-People can use them continuously or use them when they want more in-depth picture of their BGL.
+The FreeStyle Libre2 Flash Glucose Monitoring System is a glucose monitoring device used to detect trends and track patterns without the need to finger prick.
+The system is not funded for type 2 diabetes, and the sensors are around \$118 (delivered) each.
+They last 2 weeks and can be blue toothed to a compatible phone.
+If the phone is not compatible, scanners can be purchased from the company.
+People can use them continuously or use them when they want more in-depth picture of their BGL, or when medication is being titrated.
+Ask your PHO diabetes lead if you are interested in trialling a patient on a Libre2.